csswizardry/inuit.css/_posts/2012-12-14-inuit-css-v4-3-3-images-and-marginalia.md

 # {{ page.title }}

 I’ve just pushed [v4.3.3 of inuit.css to GitHub](https://github.com/csswizardry/inuit.css)
-which included some new image classes, thanks to [Anderson Juhasc](https://github.com/Anderson-Juhasc) and a marginalia object courtesy of [Sacha Schmid](https://github.com/RadLikeWhoa).
+which included some new image classes—thanks to [Anderson Juhasc](https://github.com/Anderson-Juhasc)—and a marginalia object, courtesy of [Sacha Schmid](https://github.com/RadLikeWhoa).

 ## Image classes